I don’t admit this to many people, but the CFO at my last job told me I was unemployable a few months before I quit.

 - How graphic designer Lauren Carnes walked me through switching up some things in files she sent over …

 - And how I record me doing a task for my team, like sending a client invoice!

-Y’all know I love me some Trello (read up on how I use it here).
+Y’all know I love me some Trello and Asana (read up on how I use it here).
 BUT, I needed to eliminate layers and standardize processes … my boards were great, but I needed one master board.

 I was CONSTANTLY losing time looking up hex codes, the business EIN, templates, etc.

 So, I made a company guidebook page.
 Here’s how I organize the Company Guidebook (and yes, I’m using ScreenCast here!):

 I exclusively used Trello for years, but recently made the switch to Asana!
 My integrator Kristin suggested it and it has been great!
 But, like I always say, use whatever system works best for YOU and do that. 🙂

 I always laugh with Wes when we have money conversations that I revert to fourth-grade-Ashlyn, sitting at the table while my dad tried desperately to explain long divison through my tears.
 English class captured my mind a tish more than math my whole life, but working to understand my numbers is something I’m a hard-liner for in my business: Knowing your PnL statements, your cash flow, your expenditures, and affiliate income reports is fascinating … and your responsibility as a business owner.

 I used QuickBooks on my own for a bit before bringing in the experts at Steadfast Bookkeeping to help me each month, but it’s the best go-to for running quick reports.
 (Learn more about how I built out my team here)